Resources

 For questions, contact Behavioural Study Support or Clinical Study Support.

-Go Global also coordinates UBC’s Student Safety Abroad Program, which includes a policy that sets out a process for approving student international travel for university activities.
+Go Global coordinates UBC’s Student Safety Abroad Program, which includes a policy that sets out a process for approving student international travel for university activities.
 Please go to Student Safety Abroad for more information and for the Safety Abroad Registry, or contact Student Safety Abroad.

 To learn more, visit the Go Global website or email inquiries.